grycap/oscar-landing/content/english/blog/post-elyra-egi-notebook.md

 ## 2.2 How to use the EGI Token

-If you wish to use the EGI token, there’s a node that is alredy prepare to get the token and save in your files to use it directly in your OSCAR pipelines.
+If you wish to use the EGI token, there’s a node that is already prepared to get the token and save it in your files to use it directly in your OSCAR pipelines.

 ![Get EGI Token node](../../images/blog/post-elyra-egi-notebooks/getting_token.png)